Lackshan/blog/jekyll_site/_posts/2020-07-04-setting-up-mangohud.md

 ```
 Copy and paste it into your config file and save it (if you're using ```nano``` press ```Ctrl + X``` and then press ```Y``` to save and exit).

 Now all that's left is for you to enable MangoHud in your game of choice.
-If you're using Steam, right click on a game and click on ```Properties...```:
+If you're using Steam, right click on a game and click on ```Properties...```:&nbsp;
 ![game_properties](/assets/img/2020-07-04-setting-up-mangohud/game_properties.png)

-The following window should appear:
+The following window should appear:&nbsp;
 ![properties_window](/assets/img/2020-07-04-setting-up-mangohud/properties_window.png)

-Click on ```SET LAUNCH OPTIONS...``` and the following window should appear:
+Click on ```SET LAUNCH OPTIONS...``` and the following window should appear:&nbsp;
 ![launch_options_window](/assets/img/2020-07-04-setting-up-mangohud/launch_options_window.png)

 Type the following: